asigalov61/Optimus-VIRTUOSO/README.md

 This is basically an improved reproduction of OpenAI's MuseNet.
 With large enough dataset, you should get comparable(or better) results.

-And no, you do not really need Sparce Attention/Transformers here unless you want to train on gigabytes of data
+And no, you do not really need Sparse Attention/Transformers here unless you want to train on gigabytes of data

 [![Open In Colab][colab-badge1]][colab-notebook1]